The mass, election, and free will! Oh my!

-Verse 1 is cited in an editor's footnote in the Smalcald Aticles, Section 3: Concerning Repentance (SC 3.30 n.
-118) as the place to find information about the fiery angel that call us to repentnace.
-Not particularly helpul in my opinion.
+Verse 1 is cited in an editor's footnote in Smalcald Articles, Section 3: Concerning Repentance (SC 3.30 n.
+118) as the place to find information about the fiery angel that call us to repentance.
+Not particularly helpful in my opinion.

-Verses 9 and 10 are also cited in the Formula of Concord, Solid Declaraion, but in Article 2: Free Will (SD 2.15), another fun Lutheran topic.
-The argument being made is that we need prayer, like the saints before us prayed and as Paul prays in these verses, for God's grace.
-The prayers of others in the Bible "have been recorded that we should, above all, thank God from the bottom of our herats that [God] has liberated us from the darkness of our ignorance and from the prison of sin and death through [the] Son and that [God] has given us new birth and enlightened us through baptism and the Holy Spirit" (SD 2.15).
+Verses 9 thru 10 are also cited in Formula of Concord, Solid Declaration, but in Article 2: Free Will (SD 2.15), another fun Lutheran topic.
+The argument being made is that we need prayer—like the saints before us prayed and as Paul prays in these verses—for God's grace.
+The prayers of others in the Bible "have been recorded that we should, above all, thank God from the bottom of our hearts that [God] has liberated us from the darkness of our ignorance and from the prison of sin and death through [the] Son and that [God] has given us new birth and enlightened us through baptism and the Holy Spirit" (SD 2.15).

 With this being the first of two John the Baptist Sunday's this cycle, there is a challenge with not rushing to the "What then should we do?" that we'll get next week.
 Given these texts and citations, I'm pondering these questions: